-Personal Development at The Lancaster Academy
+Personal Development at Lancaster Academy

 We recognise that the “curriculum provided by schools should extend beyond the academic, technical or vocational.
 Schools support pupils to develop in many diverse aspects of life.
 Schools are crucial in preparing pupils for their adult lives, teaching them to understand how to engage with society and providing them with plentiful opportunities to do so.”
-We have restarted our student council again this year to allow students the opportunity to share their opinions, have a voice and help improve aspects of their school life.
-Recently students and staff took part in the democratic process of voting for a new Head Prefect and within each year group our prefect system has been reformed to support the school and other students.

 Votes for Schools

-How else is Personal Development taught?
+How else is Personal Development taught and promoted?